caioalarcon/Banana-pi-m2-zero-Arch-Linux/README.md

 # Arch Linux Installation on Banana Pi M2 Zero (Headless Setup)

 ## Overview
 This README provides instructions for installing Arch Linux on a Banana Pi M2 Zero using an SD card without a display.
-It involves setting up the system using QEMU user-mode emulation and `chroot`.
+It involves setting up the system using QEMU user-mode emulation and `chroot`, and includes steps for accessing the system via the serial debug port.

 ## Prerequisites
 - A Linux host system with Arch Linux
 - QEMU user-mode emulation package
 - `binfmt_misc` support in the kernel
 - An SD card with at least 16GB of storage
+- A serial-to-USB adapter if you plan on using the serial debug port

 ## Instructions